cgat-developers/cgat-core/docs/getting_started/Examples.rst

       cgatflow <name> check

-.. _getting_started-PipelineRunning:
+.. _getting_started-pipelineRunning:

 Running a pipeline
 ===================

-Pipelines are controlled by a single python script called :file:`pipeline_<name>.py` that lives in the source directory.
+pipelines are controlled by a single python script called :file:`pipeline_<name>.py` that lives in the source directory.
 Command line usage information is available by running::

    cgatflow <name> --help